CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/tiler.md

 |`aggregation_placement`| Default: `"cell-centroid"`.
 A `STRING` that defines what type of geometry will be used for the cells generated in the aggregation.
 For a quadgrid aggregation, there are currently four options:<br/><ul><li>`"cell-centroid"`: Each feature will be defined as the centroid of the cell, that is, all points that are aggregated together into the cell will be represented in the tile by a single point.</li><li>`"cell"`: Each feature will be defined as the whole cell, thus the final representation in the tile will be a polygon.
 This gives more precise coordinates but takes more space in the tile and requires more CPU to process it in the renderer.</li><li>`"features-any"`: The point representing a feature will be any random point from the source data, that is, if 10 points fall inside a cell it will use the location of one of them to represent the cell itself</li><li>`"features-centroid"`: The feature will be defined as the centroid (point) of the points that fall into the cell.
 Note that this only takes into account the points aggregated under a cell, and not the cell shape (as "cell-centroid" does).</li></ul>|
 |`metadata`| Default: `{}`.
 A JSON object to specify the associated metadata of the tileset.
 Use this to set the name, description and legend to be included in the [TileJSON](https://github.com/mapbox/tilejson-spec/tree/master/2.2.0).
 Other fields will be included in the object extra_metadata.|
 |`properties`| Default: `{}`.
 A JSON object that defines the properties that will be included associated with each cell feature.
 Each `property` is defined by its name, type (Number, Boolean, String, etc.) and formula to be applied to the values of the points that fall under the cell.
 This formula can be any SQL formula that uses an [aggregate function](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators#aggregate_functions) supported by BigQuery and returns the expected type.
 Note that every property different from Number will be casted to String.|

+{{% bannerNote type="note" title="warning"%}}
+There are some cases where [flat-rates](https://cloud.google.com/bigquery/pricing#flat-rate_analysis_pricing) is the only option to create a tileset.
+Some tables containing huge geographies might trigger a `Query exceeded resource limits` error because of the high CPU usage.
+{{%/ bannerNote %}}

 {{% customSelector %}}
 **Examples**